Easy No-Knead Rosemary Christmas Focaccia

 When most people think of Christmas treats, they think of cookies, candies, and cakes.
-But my thoughts go straight to this Rosemary Christmas Tree Focaccia!
+But sometimes my thoughts go straight to this Rosemary Christmas Tree Focaccia!
+Not only is it really pretty, it’s quite delicious as well.

 We’re all right in the middle of preparations for Christmas.
 And while the “perfect” Christmas is often pictured as beautifully snow-covered, we can never count on that here in the South.
 Still, there are lots of ways to bring holiday cheer into our homes.